Bedaquiline: History

 Bedaquiline was described for the first time in 2004 at the Interscience Conference on Antimicrobial Agents and Chemotherapy (ICAAC) meeting, after the drug had been in development for over seven years.
 It was discovered by a team led by Koen Andries at Janssen Pharmaceutica.

 Bedaquiline was approved for medical use in the United States in 2012.

 It is manufactured by Johnson & Johnson (J&J), who sought accelerated approval of the drug, a type of temporary approval for diseases lacking other viable treatment options.
 By gaining approval for a drug that treats a neglected disease, J&J is now able to request expedited FDA review of a future drug.

-When it was approved by the FDA on 28 December 2012, it was the first new medicine for TB in more than forty years.
+When it was approved by the FDA in December 2012, it was the first new medicine for TB in more than 40 years.

 In 2016, the WHO came under criticism for recommending it as an essential medicine.